29 Data Science Applications and Examples

 2. Tracking Menstrual Cycles

-The popular Clue app employs data science to forecast users’ menstrual cycles and reproductive health by tracking cycle start dates, moods, stool type, hair condition and many other metrics.
+The popular Clue app employs data science to forecast users’ menstrual cycles and reproductive health by tracking cycle start dates, moods, stool type, hair condition and other metrics.
 Behind the scenes, data scientists mine this wealth of anonymized data with tools like Python and Jupyter’s Notebook.
 Users are then algorithmically notified when they’re fertile, on the cusp of a period or at an elevated risk for conditions like an ectopic pregnancy.

 3. Personalizing Treatment Plans